Go to content (click on Intro)

 Activity aimed at all PhD students on the following programmes:

-Arts and Molecular Education / Biology, Biomedicine and Health / Education / Environment / Psychology, Health and Quality of Life / Technology / Law, Economy and Company / Studies of Gender: Cultures, Societies and Policies / Education Psychology (DIPE)
+Arts and Molecular Education / Biology, Biomedicine and Health / Education / Environment / Psychology, Health and Quality of Life / Tourism / Law, Economy and Company / Studies of Gender: Cultures, Societies and Policies / Education Psychology (DIPE)

 Official activity with prior registration